acousticrobot/web12/README.md

 ##### Per Page or Post Side Menu using nav-keys [nav-keys]

 Any page can have a customized side-menu navigation link.
+Uses pipe and not asterisk to avoid looking like comments in php with directory slashes.
+Can also use THEMEFILE# to direct to web12 theme

   * In Custom Fields:
 	  * Name: nav-keys